Dyan Cannon: Stardom

-For her contributions to the film industry, Cannon was inducted into the Hollywood Walk of Fame in 1983 with a motion pictures star located at 6608 Hollywood Boulevard.
+For her contributions to the film industry, Cannon was inducted into the Hollywood Walk of Fame in 1983 with a motion picture star located at 6608 Hollywood Boulevard.

+Later work

-Cannon wrote, directed, and starred in the semi-autobiographical film The End of Innocence (1990).
+Cannon wrote, directed, and starred in the semiautobiographical film The End of Innocence (1990).
 She subsequently appeared opposite Phylicia Rashad in Jailbirds (1991) and Kris Kristofferson and Tony Curtis in Christmas in Connecticut (1992), the latter of which was directed by Arnold Schwarzenegger, before reuniting with Bob & Carol & Ted & Alice director Paul Mazursky for The Pickle (1993), alongside Danny Aiello.

-Cannon had guest roles on the popular television shows Diagnosis: Murder and The Practice, as well as being a semi-regular on Ally McBeal.
-In 1997 she could be seen in three major studio film releases: 8 Heads in a Duffel Bag with Joe Pesci; a remake of That Darn Cat; and Out to Sea with Walter Matthau and Jack Lemmon.
+Cannon had guest roles on the popular television shows Diagnosis: Murder and The Practice, and was a semiregular on Ally McBeal.
+In 1997, she could be seen in three major studio film releases: 8 Heads in a Duffel Bag with Joe Pesci; a remake of That Darn Cat; and Out to Sea with Walter Matthau and Jack Lemmon.
 Also that year, she worked with Sarah Michelle Gellar in the TV movie Beverly Hills Family Robinson.
 In 2001 and 2002, she had a regular part in the TV series Three Sisters.
+Cannon and Christopher Walken were reunited for Kangaroo Jack (2003), but her performance was cut down to a walk on in the final version of the film.

 In 2005, she appeared in Boynton Beach Club, a movie about aging Floridians who have just lost their spouses; Cannon's real-life ex Michael Nouri played her love interest.
 Her later roles included A Kiss at Midnight (2008) for Hallmark and the unaired pilot Women Without Men (2010) with Lorraine Bracco and Penny Marshall.
 She wrote and directed another short, Unleashed (2010).
-After a hiatus from the screen, she acted in the equestrian themed family film Hope's Legacy (2021).
+Cannon returned to the stage to star in a 2013 production of Ken Ludwig's The Fox on the Fairway in Overland Park, Kansas.
+After a hiatus from the screen, she acted in the equestrian-themed family film Hope's Legacy (2021).
+Forgoing its scheduled opening at Baltimore's Senator Theatre due to the COVID-19 pandemic, the film was instead released to streaming platforms.

-Cannon published a best-selling memoir, Dear Cary: My Life with Cary Grant, in October 2011.
-She had previously been approached by Swifty Lazar to write about her late ex-husband in 1986, turning down "millions," and declined another publishing offer some years later from Jacqueline Kennedy Onassis, stating that there was still healing that needed to happen.
-Cannon serves as executive producer of a four-part miniseries based on her book, entitled Archie, which began production in August 2022 and will air on ITV.
+Cannon published a bestselling memoir, Dear Cary: My Life with Cary Grant, in 2011.
+She had previously been approached by Swifty Lazar to write about her late ex-husband in 1986, turning down "millions", and declined another publishing offer some years later from Jacqueline Kennedy Onassis, stating that healing was still needed.
+Cannon served as executive producer of a four-part miniseries based on her book, entitled Archie, which premiered on BritBox in 2023 and stars Jason Isaacs as Grant and Laura Aikman as Cannon.

+In 2025, she began co-hosting the podcast God’s Table alongside Tracey E. Bregman, Kym Douglas, and Christine Avanti-Fischer.